Capstone-W3/trash_parent_repo/README.md

 # Terrestrial Roving Autonomous Scrap Harvester (TRASH)

 Welcome to the home repository for Northeastern's EECE Capstone team named TRASH.
-The TRASH system is designed to use map out and pick up trash in a particular area.
+The TRASH system is designed to map out and pick up trash in a particular area.
 This file serves as a full guide to getting our codebase set up on your own machine.

 # README Outline